-Any agency that is a victim service provider is prohibited from inputting identifying information into HMIS as of 2007.
-An HMIS-comparable database may be utilized if made available by the lead HMIS agency.
-More information
+Any agency that is a victim service provider is prohibited from inputting identifying information into the dedicated HMIS as of 2007.
+The HMIS Comparable Database has been made available by the lead HMIS agency.
+More information about DV Shelters and the Comparable Database HMIS may be found at: CDBHelpdesk@cafth.org.